 11 Foods To Buy On A Cheap Budget

-I have 11 foods to buy on a cheap budget today.
+I have a post to discuss 11 foods to buy on a cheap budget.
 Mark and I went to Costco yesterday and nearly choked over the price of steaks.
-We went there for some other items, but people were grabbing those packaged ribeye steaks like no tomorrow.
+We went there for other items, but people grabbed those packaged ribeye steaks like no tomorrow.

-Yes, they were probably going to barbecue them for the weekend, I get it.
-But the price for 3 steaks was $91.00.
-They were beautiful and marbled throughout.
-I just couldn’t believe the price was over $21.00 per pound.
+Yes, they were probably going to barbecue them for the weekend—I get it—but the price for three steaks was $91.00.
+They were beautiful and marbled throughout, but I couldn’t believe they were over $21.00 per pound.

-Unless it costs $30.00 or less per package and I get to cook it myself.
-Nope, it’s not going to happen.
+Unless it costs $30.00 or less per package and I get to cook it myself, it won’t happen.
 So, today, let’s get real, my friends.
-Unless we have a cow, or a pig, or some chickens in our yard, we may need to cut back on meat.
+Unless we have a cow, a pig, or some chickens in our yard, we may need to cut back on meat.

-Those of you who raise your own meat, I applaud you.
-I would love to do that, but it’s not realistic in my stage of life at this time and at my location.
+I applaud those of you who raise your meat.
+I would love to do that, but it’s not realistic in my current stage of life and location.

 11 Foods To Buy On A Cheap Budget